CoalMineSoftware/jStately/README.md

 --------------

-While using jStately, you will notice that a `StateGraph` uses generics to specify the type of input its transitions evaluate, but a `StateMachine` has two type parameters – `MachineInput` and `TransitionInput`.
-The Example section above creates a machine using `StateMachineBuilder.forMatchingInputTypes()`, which builds a machine that uses the same type for both.
+While using jStately, you will notice that a `StateGraph` uses generics to specify the type of input its transitions evaluate, but a `StateMachine` has two type parameters – `TransitionInput` and `MachineInput`.
+The Example section above creates a machine using `StateMachineBuilder.forMatchingInputTypes()`, which builds a machine that uses the same type (`GameEvent`) for both.

 Alternatively, developers can provide an `InputAdapter` that the machine uses to transform its input into zero or more transition inputs.
 The `InputAdapter` interface has a single method that